enyojs/enyo-docs/code-standard-wip.md

 ### @general

 * As is consistent with other languages and source-code style standards the maximum number of columns should be `80`.
-This will lead to consistent looking code and note require horizontal scrolling to read said code.
+This will lead to consistent looking code and not require horizontal scrolling to read said code.
 * Scopes should begin and end with a blank line for readability.
 * Comment whenever possible to explain non-obvious decisions and note their impacts elsewhere.
 Yes, code should explain itself but in functional programming _obvious_ is often only _really obvious_ when being written…even for the original author.
 * __TABS__ are used instead of ~~__spaces__~~.
 How your editor presents them is your choice but use __TABS__.
 	* Some editors (e.g. TextMate) tend to auto-indent empty lines and this should be avoided whether care is taken when writing code or using a cleanup script before issuing a Pull Request.
-A __blank line__ should be completely __blank__ (no hidden characters).
+A __blank line__ should be completely __blank__ (no invisible characters).

 ### @files